gathuku/gathuku.me/_posts/2023-03-15-event-debounce.md

 ---
 layout: post
-title: Custom stimulus form submit debounce
+title: Custom Rails form submit debounce
 author: Moses Gathuku
 tags: [rails, hotwire]
 description: This is mostly applied in typehead searching, when a user is typing you can listen to the input event and submit a form that returns search results from the server.